MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 ![Configure CSP directives](media/csp-directives.png "Configure CSP directives")

 Leaving the default directive toggled on uses the default value specified in the table above.
-Turning off the toggle allows admins to specify custom values for the directive.
+Turning off the toggle allows admins to specify custom values for the directive and append them to the default value.
 The example below sets custom values for `frame-ancestors`.
-The directive would be set to `frame-ancestors: https://www.foo.com https://www.bar.com` in this example, meaning the app could be hosted in `https://www.foo.com` and `https://www.bar.com`, but not in other origins.
+The directive would be set to `'self' frame-ancestors: https://www.foo.com https://www.bar.com` in this example, meaning the app could be hosted in the same origin, `https://www.foo.com` and `https://www.bar.com`, but not in other origins.
 Use the Add button to add entries to the list and the delete icon to remove them.

 ![Setting custom CSP directives](media/csp-default-directive.png "Setting custom CSP directives")